 On June 29, 2011, the Company signed a joint venture agreement with AC Energy Holdings, Inc. (formerly Michigan Power, Inc.) for the construction and operation of a 135-MW circulating fluidized bed thermal power plant in Calaca, Batangas.
-Both parties agreed to incorporate a joint venture company and will be owned 50% by Trans-Asia and 50% by AC Energy Holdings, Inc. On July 4, 2011, the Company put in initial investment of ₱100 million in the joint venture company, South Luzon Thermal Energy Corporation (SLTEC).
+Both parties agreed to incorporate a joint venture company which will be owned 50% by Trans-Asia and 50% by AC Energy Holdings, Inc. On July 4, 2011, the Company put in an initial investment of P100 million in the joint venture company, SLTEC.
 The SEC approved SLTEC's registration on July 29, 2010.